crackonosh/bar/README.md

 and edit as you'd like.
 Some of the objects toward the top should make customization a little easier.

-Elements itself are located in `elements` folder.
+Elements itself are located in `src` folder.

 Scripts located in `script` folder are loaded from custom `~/scripts/uber/` folder.
 Read files very carefully if you are trying to rebuild this thing.
 Debug console is your best friend.